aws-samples/aws-serverless-cicd-workshop/workshop/content/buildpipe/howto/_index.en.md

 {{% notice note %}}
 SAM Pipelines is a feature which bootstraps CI/CD pipelines for the listed providers.
-This saves saves you the work of setting them up from scratch.
+This saves you the work of setting them up from scratch.
 However, you can use SAM as a deployment tool with _any_ CI/CD provider.
 You use various `sam` commands to build and deploy SAM applications regardless of your CI/CD toolset.
 Furthermore, the configurations SAM Pipelines creates are a convienence to get you started.
 You are free to edit these CI/CD configuration